anyscale/templates/templates/intro-services/README.md

 !serve deploy main:my_app --name=my_service
 ```

-**Tip**: if your app has PyPI dependencies added from the workspace, `serve deploy` will automatically compile these dependencies into a Docker image prior to deploying to optimize startup time.

 ### Service UI Overview

 Navigate to your newly created service in the Anyscale UI (`Home > Services > my_service`).
 It should be in "Starting" state.
 Click into it and wait for the service to enter "Active" state.